programmer-k/LinkTag/README.md

 ### Tagging
 - Tag your links for easy categorization.
-- Filter links by tags.
+- Show related links by tags

 ### Import / Export
 - Import links from external sources.